RafaelCespedes1/Data-Analytics-Boot-Camp/ETL Project/Project README.md

 communitites.
 For Central American-Americans the countries of origin are Guatemala, El Salvador, Honduras, Nicaragua, and Costa Rica, who on September 15, 1821, declared their independence from Spain and formed the United Republics of Central America.
 Also, I included Panama in the Central America region.
-Although Panama geographically is in the Central Isthmus, until the early 1900s, Panama formed part of Colombia, and Panama is linguistically, culturally, historically, etc. more like a South American nation.
+Although Panama geographically is in the Central American Isthmus, until the early 1900s, Panama formed part of Colombia, and Panama is linguistically, culturally, historically, etc. more like a South American nation.

 The countries included in the South American region are the aforementioned Colombia, Venezuela, and Ecuador,